TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 9/1 Corinthians 9.10.md

 ---

-or saith he it assuredly for our sake?
-Yea, for our sake it was written: because he that ploweth ought to plow in hope, and he that thresheth, [to thresh] in hope of partaking.
+or does he say it assuredly for our sake?
+Yes, it was written for our sake, because he who plows ought to plow in hope, and he who threshes in hope should partake of his hope.